The BFF Digital Libraries

 The whole process of discipleship in a church (or individual) is a most important concept of discipleship.
 It is foundational.

-Why is it that Jesus can leave us essentially one command 'to make disciples?'
-Once this whole scheme of things is understood, then we can begin to examine each set of materials or the existing programs that our church might now use.
+Why is it that Jesus can leave us essentially one command, 'to make disciples?'
+Once this entire scheme is understood, we can begin to examine each set of materials or the existing programs that our church currently uses.
 We have written quite extensively on this in 'The Flow.'

 If you have any questions, suggestions or improvements, please let me know!
 Contact Paul at info@foundationsforfreedom.net